Eyebright (Euphrasia officinalis)

 Eyebright (Euphrasia officinalis) is a small semi-parasitic flowering plant native to Europe whose aerial parts have been used since the Middle Ages for eye-related conditions — its spotted flower pattern was interpreted under the Doctrine of Signatures as indicating its use for eye health.

-The clinically studied dose for Eyebright (Euphrasia officinalis) is Oral: 400–800 mg/day dried herb or standardized extract; ophthalmic solution: 1–2 drops of sterile eyebright eye drops 3–5 times daily; tea: 1–2 g dried herb steeped 10 minutes, 2–3 cups/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Oral: 400–800 mg/day dried herb or standardized extract; ophthalmic solution: 1–2 drops of sterile eyebright eye drops 3–5 times daily; tea: 1–2 g dried herb steeped 10 minutes, 2–3 cups/day Always follow the product label and check with a healthcare provider for personal advice.